cvxpy/cvxpy/doc/source/updates/index.rst

 ================

 This page details changes made to CVXPY over time, in reverse chronological order.
-CVXPY's project maintainers currently provide support for CVXPY 1.3 and 1.2, with limited support for 1.1.
+CVXPY's project maintainers currently provide support for CVXPY 1.4 and 1.3.

 CVXPY 1.4
 ---------